gopalcnepal/psutil-dashboard/README.md

 ## About The Project

 This is a fun project that I have started to learn Flask.
 In this project I will combine the power of psutil module to extrct the system information and display in the dashboard.

+This Project is test only on macOS Monterey.
+However the aim of project is to make it compaitable to run on any OS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>